woernerm/dagmaid/README.md

 # Dagmaid

-I was wondering whether you could use the [Mermaid](https://mermaid.js.org/) diagramming tool to visualize the progress of a workflow or pipeline similar to [Airflow](https://airflow.apache.org/) or [Dagster](https://dagster.io/).
+I was wondering whether you could use the [Mermaid](https://mermaid.js.org/) diagramming tool to visualize the live progress of a workflow or pipeline similar to [Airflow](https://airflow.apache.org/) or [Dagster](https://dagster.io/).
 Turns out you can!
 All you need is a bit of JavaScript: